luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

 This suggests that anti-elitism may tap into broader affective dynamics on social media, such as a preference for polarizing or dramatic content.
 Whether this effect reflects genuine user interest in anti-elite narratives or is amplified by platform features like algorithmic curation and clickbait-style presentation remains an open question.

-The limited effectiveness of people-centric content, particularly on the AfD TV channel and in short videos on the Left’s channel, raises further questions about the content strategy and thematic focus of short-form video.
+The limited effectiveness of people-centric content, particularly on the AfD TV channel and in short videos on the Left's channel, raises further questions about the content strategy and thematic focus of short-form video.
-Since these formats may differ considerably in tone and purpose—ranging from soundbites to satire—a closer analysis of the content itself is needed to understand these patterns.
+Since these formats may differ considerably in tone and purpose from longer videos and between channels, a closer analysis of the content itself is needed to understand these patterns.
 It is also possible that limitations in the detection of people-centric language, as observed with the PopBERT model, have contributed to the observed discrepancies.
 Still, assuming no systematic bias, the results support the analytical value of examining anti-elitism and people-centrism separately.

 Taken together, these findings suggest that anti-elitist rhetoric plays a central role in driving engagement on YouTube, particularly within the context of right-wing populism.
-They also highlight the platform’s potential to reinforce populist dynamics through its attention economy.
+They also highlight the platform's potential to reinforce populist dynamics through its attention economy.
 Future research should expand on this by integrating multimodal analysis, user behavior data, and qualitative assessments of video content, in order to better understand the interplay between message, medium, and audience response.

 #[] <end>